mariozupan/crypto/README.md

-It is a fork of https://github.com/mariozupan/crypto/commits?author=umbertogriffo repository.
+It is a fork of https://github.com/umbertogriffo/An-Experiment-On-Predicting-Cryptocurrency-Prices-With-LSTM repository.
+I just added automatized part.